 TSR represents the percentage change in the share price from the beginning of the performance period to the end of the performance period and assumes immediate reinvestment of dividends when declared at the closing share price on the date declared.
-The beginning share price will be calculated as an average of 31 data points: the closing share price on January 4, 2021 and the closing share price +/-15 trading days from January 4, 2021.
-The ending share price will be calculated as an average of 31 data points: the closing share price on December 29, 2023 and the closing share price +/-15 trading days from December 29, 2023.
+The beginning share price will be calculated as an average of 31 data points: the closing share price on January 3, 2022 and the closing share price +/-15 trading days from January 3, 2022.
+The ending share price will be calculated as an average of 31 data points: the closing share price on December 31, 2024 and the closing share price +/-15 trading days from December 31, 2024.

-The performance of relative TSR will be assessed in comparison of the percentile rank of the component companies (unweighted) of the S&P 500 index as of January 4, 2021 where the lowest ranked company will be the 0% rank, the middle-ranked company will be the 50th percentile rank and the top ranked company will be the 100th percentile rank.
+The performance of relative TSR will be assessed in comparison of the percentile rank of the component companies (unweighted) of the S&P 500 index as of January 3, 2022 where the lowest ranked company will be the 0% rank, the middle-ranked company will be the 50th percentile rank and the top ranked company will be the 100th percentile rank.
 The applicable multiplier for the relative TSR result is as follows:

-Relative TSR Modifier Achievement TSR Percentile Rank % of Shares Earned Bottom Quartile < 25 th percentile Performance x 75% Second and Third Quartile $\geq$ 25 th percentile and < 75 th percentile Performance x 100% Top Quartile $\geq$ 75 th percentile Performance x 125%
+Relative TSR Modifier Achievement TSR Percentile Rank % of Shares Earned Bottom Quartile < 25 th percentile Performance x 75% Second and Third Quartile $\geq 25^{\text{th}}$ percentile and < 75^{th} percentile Performance x 100% Top Quartile ≥ 75 th percentile Performance x 125%

-2021 RSU Awards
+2022 RSU Awards

-RSU awards vest in equal annual installments over the three-year period following the date of grant in February 2021.
-The NEO generally must remain employed with us through each vesting date to earn the shares vesting on that date, other than in case of termination of employment for death or disability, or an involuntary termination within two years after a change in control, although certain special rules apply to prior awards to Mr. Sullivan in accordance with his original offer letter agreement.
-However, Mr. Sullivan did not receive an RSU award in 2021.
+RSU awards vest in equal annual installments over the three-year period following the date of grant in February 2022.
+The NEO generally must remain employed with us through each vesting date to earn the shares vesting on that date, other than in case of termination of employment for death or disability, or an involuntary termination within two years after a change in control.
 In this manner, RSUs encourage retention of our named executive officers, while also aligning their interests with those of our long-term stockholders.